He awa whiria: the tidal streams of interstellar objects: Stream Simulations

 With the test particle orbits now accessible via \texttt{LBparticles}, we can evaluate the position and velocity of all test particles in the stream at any time $t$ at minimal marginal cost.
 To understand the stream's properties based on the particles' positions and velocities at a moment in time, it is useful to construct an estimator of the stream's phase space density $f(\vec{x},\vec{v})$.
 The streams generally have nontrivial six-dimensional phase space structure -- they are highly anisotropic, with over- and under-dense regions, and low sinuosity.
 The stream develops over-dense regions due to the scale imprinted by the individual epicyclic motions of particles \citep{kupper_Structure_2008}.
 Moreover, dynamically cold streams will have thin substructures or ``feathering'' \citep{amorisco_Feathers_2015}.
-In the presence of such structures, an isotropic kernel density estimator (KDE) with a kernel that does not vary from point to point may be insufficiently accurate.
+More realistic streams will have additional structures imprinted by resonances with Galaxy-scale non-axisymmetric features like the bar (\citet{pearson_Gaps_2017}), and/or compact massive structures \citep{bonaca_Spur_2019}.
+In the presence of structure in the stream's phase space density, even in axisymmetric time-independent potentials, an isotropic kernel density estimator (KDE) with a kernel that does not vary from point to point may be insufficiently accurate.
 We employ a new adaptive KDE for this task, as detailed in Appendix \ref{app:kde}.
 Hyperparameters of the adaptive KDE are fixed via cross-validation, and a convergence test is shown in Appendix \ref{app:convergence}.

 Another key component of our analysis is a stream coordinate system (Figure~\ref{fig:explainer}).
 We wish to know for an arbitrary position $\vec{x}$ how far ``along'' the stream we are, $\ell$, relative to the progenitor, and where we are relative to the ``core'' of the stream in a cross-sectional slice through the stream at a location $\ell$ along the stream.
 To construct such a coordinate system, we initialize three additional sets of particle orbits at time $t_0$: one at each of the Lagrange points, and one at the progenitor's position.
 Each orbit begins with the progenitor's velocity plus an adjustment to the particle's $v_\phi$, that is, the particle's azimuthal velocity in the cylindrical coordinate system aligned with the disk potential.
 These ``scaffolding'' orbits trace out the path of the stream, by covering the spread in angular momenta of the test particles representing ISOs.
 Each set of scaffolding orbits is regularly spaced in $\delta v_\phi$ from $-5\sigma_0$ to $5\sigma_0$.
 The coordinate $\ell$ along the stream is then defined as